bioidiap/bob.ip.optflow.liu/README.rst

   $ matlab
   ...
-  >> flowimage ../GrayInput table .
+  >> flowimage ../../xbob/optflow/liu/data/gray table .

 This will generate a file called ``table.hdf5`` that contains the flow calculated for the ``table`` example, i.e. between images ``table1.png`` and ``table2.png``.
-The input images are pre-gray-scaled and are taken from the directory ``../GrayInput``, following your command.
+The input images are pre-gray-scaled and are taken from the directory ``../../xbob/optflow/liu/data/gray``, following your command.

-You will find more examples on this directory and on the ``../ColorInput`` directory.
+You will find more examples on this directory and on the ``../../xbob/optflow/liu/data/gray`` directory.

 .. note::

-  The contents of the directory ``example`` are downloaded automatically by buildout.
+  The contents of the directory ``reference`` are downloaded automatically by buildout.
 You can find the URL of the package by looking inside the file ``buildout.cfg``.